basedapps/bagmisiz-vpn-android/Readme.md

 Before building and running the project, some initial setup is needed.

-BuildConfig file needs access to `BASED_VPN_MAPS_KEY` system environment variable.
+BuildConfig file needs access to `MAP_BOX_PRIVATE_KEY` system environment variable.
 This variable can be set through terminal using commands in next section.

 <details><summary>For bash</summary>
 <p>